RifatParadoxical/SigmaWebDevelopment-What-I-Learnt-new/README.md

 - **JavaScript**: For adding interactivity and dynamic behavior.

 ## Course Details
-This repository is based on the course "What I Learnt New" by **Harry Bhai** from **CodeWithHarry**, a highly regarded platform for learning programming concepts.
+This repository is based on the course "Sigma Web development" by **Harry Bhai** from **CodeWithHarry**, a highly regarded platform for learning programming concepts.

 ## How to Use
 1. Clone this repository: